jmannall/RoomAcoustiCpp/docs/unity/installation.md

 Copy the `RoomAcoustiCpp-Unity` folder into the `Assets` directory of your Unity project.

-- Download the latest version of RoomAcoustiCpp-Unity from the [release section](https://github.com/jmannall/RoomAcoustiCpp-Unity/releases/latest), or clone the repository with the following command
+- Download the latest version of RoomAcoustiCpp-Unity from the [release section](https://github.com/jmannall/RoomAcoustiCpp-Unity/releases/latest), or clone the repository with the following command:
 ```powershell
 # Navigate to the Unity project Assets directory
 cd Assets